riehlegroup/product-model-toolkit/pkg/client/plugin/README.md

 - `REMOTEREPO_PASS` your password or token (for *GitHub Packages*)

 Note: For *GitHub Actions* workflows `GITHUB_TOKEN` is used and no further action is necessary.

+## License

+Copyright 2021 Cristian Mogildea

+For license details see README file in the root directory.